wwPDB/protein-modification-extension/examples/examples.md

 ## Examples

-This directory contains example entries which are affected by the remediation.
+This directory contains example entries which are affected by the remediation and the CCD files that describe the protein modifications in these entries.

 For comparison, the original and updated files are provided for all these files.

+### mmCIF entry files

 The table below gives an overview of these files.